cog/Games-Cards-ShuffleTrack/README.md

 See the rest of the documentation for more advanced features.

+# INSTALLATION

+To install this module, run the following commands:

+    perl Makefile.PL
+    make
+    make test
+    make install

+# DECK REPRESENTATION

+At the moment a deck is represented as a list of strings; each string represents a card where the first letter or digit (or digits, in the case of a 10) is the value of the card and the following letter is the suit:

+        C - Clubs
+        H - Hearts
+        S - Spades
+        D - Diamonds

+As an example, some card representations:

+        AC - Ace of Clubs
+        10S - Ten of Spades
+        4D - 4 of Diamonds
+        KH - King of Hearts

 # SUBROUTINES/METHODS

 ## new

 Create a new deck.

+The order of the deck is from top to bottom, which means it is the reverse of what you see when you spread a deck in your hands with the cards facing you.

+When you open most professional decks of cards you'll see the Ace of Spades (AS) in the front; this means it will actually be the 52nd card in the deck, since when you place the cards on the table facing down it will be the bottom card.

+Currently this module doesn't support specific orders or different orders other than the new deck.

+The order of the cards is as follows:

+        Ace of Hearths through King of Hearts
+        Ace of Clubs through King of Clubs
+        King of Diamonds through Ace of Diamonds
+        King of Spades through Ace of Spades

+## get\_deck

+Returns the deck as a list of strings.

 ## riffle\_shuffle